Aashish037/Aashish037/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [Aashishsingh1317@gmail.com](mailto:Aashishsingh1317@gmail.com)
-* 🤝  I'm open to collaborating on intersecting frontend projects
+* 🤝  I'm open to collaborating on intersecting projects

 ### Skills